PREVIEW & PREDICTIONS

 Similarly, Holbrook’s debut ended in a split decision victory as he got the 2-1 nod from the judges in his bout against Ramsey Nijum nearly one year ago.
 Both fighters are natural finishers and I doubt the split decision is sitting well with either.
 Look for this to be a war no matter where it takes place.
 I’d give Silva slight edge in the striking, but if it goes to the mat, it’s really a coin flip.
 This may simply come down to who makes the first mistake and who is able to capitalize on the opportunity.
 In a fight like that, I’m favoring the better striker.

-Nick’s Pick: Joaquim Silva (-125 via 5Dimes)Check out our latest podcast episode featuring David St. Martin and lots of Halloween talk.
+Nick’s Pick: Joaquim Silva (-125 via 5Dimes)Check out our latest podcast episode featuring a conversation with Cortney Casey.